bartektenDev/FireLink/README.md

 ```

 9. Then it should install successfully and if you have any issues look them up.
-It's with adb not FireList.
+It's with adb not FireLink.

-10. Open the FireList application and enter your Gmail credentials.
+10. Open the FireLink application and enter your Gmail credentials.
 The application
 is open source to ensure that no data is being stolen from the users.
 This also
 allows for more possibilities and improvements with the feedback I receive!